isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-an-aluminum-boat/index.md

 ####  Gear up!

-I have to repeat that; safety is paramount while you're paining the aluminium boat - just like [painting a fibreglass boat](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/).
-So, suit up to protect your lungs from metal bristles and aluminium dust.
+I have to repeat that; safety is paramount while you're paining the aluminium boat - just like [painting a fibreglass boat](https://pestpolicy.com/how-to-paint-a-fiberglass-boat/).So, suit up to protect your lungs from metal bristles and aluminium dust.
 Thus, put on your respirator or face mask, ear and eye protection, and protective gloves before you begin working on the aluminium boat.
 See Also: Quality Paints for Fiberglass Boats

 ###  Step #2:**Prepare your Boat**

 First, inspect the boat's functionality and structurally soundness.
-Check for any notable cracks and corrosion - these may signify the need to [change the transom](https://en.wikipedia. org/wiki/Transom_(architecture)).
-Replace rusted rivets and bolts before using the new paint coat.
+Check for any notable cracks and corrosion - these may signify the need to [change the transom](https://en.wikipedia.org/wiki/Transom_(architecture)).Replace rusted rivets and bolts before using the new paint coat.
 On surface prep, ensure that the vessel surface is grease-free and dry - free of foreign matter, including dirt and wax.

 Use power brushing and sanding to remove gloss area or loose paint.